Beautifuldog01/Document-set-expansion-puDE/README.md

 This repository contains the code for the paper ["Document Set Expansion with Positive-Unlabelled Learning Using Intractable Density Estimation" (COLING 2024)](https://arxiv.org/pdf/2403.17473.pdf).

+## Abstract

+The Document Set Expansion (DSE) task involves identifying relevant documents from large collections based on a limited set of example documents.
+Previous research has highlighted Positive and Unlabeled (PU) learning as a promising approach for this task.
+However, most PU methods rely on the unrealistic assumption of knowing the class prior for positive samples in the collection.
+To address this limitation, this paper introduces a novel PU learning framework that utilizes intractable density estimation models.
+Experiments conducted on PubMed and Covid datasets in a transductive setting showcase the effectiveness of the proposed method for DSE.
+Code is available from https://github.com/Beautifuldog01/Document-set-expansion-puDE.

 <img width="834" alt="image" src="https://github.com/Beautifuldog01/Document-set-expansion-puDE/assets/40363660/bf505cd5-a124-40d6-a4bc-6eb571ca4bf5">

 ## Requirements